image

 • the precautions required by their fire department are those designed for large commercial premises such as hotels

-As a consequence, many B&Bs are closing or contemplating closure rather than complying, and (no doubt) still more are simply trading illegally, either by choice or (in most cases) out of ignorance of the new law.
+As a consequence, many B&Bs were closing or contemplating closure rather than complying, and (no doubt) still more were simply trading illegally, either by choice or (in most cases) out of ignorance of the new law.
+This situation was also a powerful disincentive to join a quality-assessment scheme, and indeed many are dropping out of such schemes, undermining the industry's objectives (shared by the Government) of increasing its quality standards.

 Any wave of B&B closures would have an extremely negative effect on tourism, as much of the accommodation most in demand is the high quality, individual accommodation with personal service found in the "new generation" of small B&Bs.

-The threat posed by the 2006 Fire Precautions regime - and the lack of awareness of the changes amongst B&B owners - was one of the reasons behind the moves to set up the Bed and Breakfast Association.
+The potential threat posed by the 2006 Fire Precautions regime - and the lack of awareness of the changes amongst B&B owners - was one of the reasons behind the moves to set up the Bed and Breakfast Association originally.

-The BBA will inform members about this and other issues affecting them, and campaign on behalf of B&B owners with the regulatory bodies and Government.
+The BBA informs our members about this and other issues affecting them, and campaigns on behalf of B&B owners with the regulatory bodies and Government.

-The BBA is lobbying hard, on behalf of B&B owners, with the Government, local authorities and fire services to ensure that the original aims of making the regulations "easier to understand and comply with", and proportionately, consistently and reasonably implemented, are delivered in practice.
-We have taken this up directly with the Tourism Minister and with the Department of Communities and Local Government.
+The BBA has been lobbying hard, on behalf of B&B owners, with the Government, local authorities and fire services to ensure that the original aims of making the regulations "easier to understand and comply with", risk-based, and proportionately, consistently and reasonably implemented, are delivered in practice.
+We have taken this up directly with the Fire Minister and his Department (the Department of Communities and Local Government), as well as the Tourism Minister and her Department (the Department of Culture, Media and Sport).

-B&B Association Members have free access to information including downloadable copies of the Government's 147 page official guide book to Fire Risk Assessments - and will receive information about the Association's discussions with the Government on the consisent and proportionate enforcement of the new regulations, including compliance guidance.
+B&B Association subscribing members have free access to information on the latest situation regarding the regulations, and to downloadable copies of the Government's various guidance booklets; these include the official guidance booklet for B&Bs published on 18 November 2008, and the 147 page official "full guide" to Fire Risk Assessments - and subscribing members will receive information about the Association's discussions with the Government on the consisent and proportionate enforcement of the new regulations, including compliance guidance.

-To ensure you qualify for all our member benefits now, subscribe now by paying only £54 by secure online credit card payment.
+To ensure you qualify for all our member benefits now, subscribe now from only £55.

 • image image image image image image image image image image